lowdefy/blocks-google-maps/README.md

 ## Methods

-1. `addMarker` Accepts a single parameter object `marker` with properties.
+1. `addMarker` Accepts a single parameter object `marker` with marker properties.
 2. `removeMarker` Accepts a single parameter object `marker` with position property.
 3. `fitBounds` Accepts a two parameters, `bounds` and `mapSize`.
+4. `addHeatmap` Accepts a single parameter object `heatmap` with heatmap properties.
+5. `toggleHeatmap` Doesn't require any parameters.

 ## Examples

-1. Add a list of markers, one with a tooltip
+1. Add a list of markers, one with a tooltip:

    ```yaml
    - id: google_maps